-"P 10: Initial Particle Size Distribution of Fe-Cr-C" on page 189
+"P_10: Initial Particle Size Distribution of Fe-Cr-C" on page 190

 On the Precipitation Calculator you can set the pre-exisiting particle size distribution (PSD) parameters in the Show Details section.
-The size distribution can be entered as a predefined distribution, by importing a file, or by manually entering information into a table.
+The size distribution can be generated from a probability distribution function, by importing a file, calibrating a probability distribution function to experimental data, or by manually entering information into a table.
+Uni-modal distributions can be created within the Graphical Mode interface.
+Pre-existing multimodal distributions can be loaded from a file.

-Accessing the 'Pre-existing Size Distribution' Settings
+Accessing the 'Preexisting Size Distribution' Settings